 Choosing a seasoning for the brisket is critical for the development of a crusty, dark bark.
 There are traditional Texas-style spice blends, and also competition-style blends.
 Each has its own benefits, with a wide variety of tastes.

-1 part Coarse Kosher Salt
+- 1 part Kosher Salt

 - Granulated garlic

-- Celery seeds (crushed)
+- Celery salt

 - Onion powder

-Make sure you are ready for a very long day (or night) of cooking.
+Prepare for a very long day (or night) of cooking.
 Smoking a brisket can take 12-20 hours, or even longer depending on the size and quantity.

-Preheat your smoker to 250°F. This applies to smoking a brisket on a pellet grill or offset smoker.
+Remove the brisket from the fridge and warm the smoker to 250°F. This method is the same for smoking a brisket whether using a pellet grill or offset smoker.
 This temperature allows for plenty of smoke flavor and will generally create a nice smoke ring.

 Place the meat in the smoker with the brisket point facing the heat source.
 Allow the brisket to smoke for about 3-4 hours undisturbed.

 This depends on your smoker and the heat source.
 Generally, I will cook with the fat side up.
 Use the fat to insulate the brisket against the hottest areas of your smoker.
-Some pellet grills have the heat source flowing from the middle, underneath the brisket, and may require it fat-side down.
-Test it out and determine what works best for your smoker.

 The most typical recipe is to simply use apple cider vinegar, or a mix of it with some water.